In Romans 11:36 the Apostle Paul wrote:

 “In the beginning God created the heavens and the earth.”

 This not only tells us how the universe was created, but it also tells us who owns it.
 The story in Genesis tells us that God labored six days to create all things.
-How long those days were is not important.
+How long those days were is not relevant here.
 The important thing is that creation represents God’s labor.

 The law of God protects rights.
 It defines both rights and privileges.
 The right of property is based upon one’s labor.
 Because God created the heavens and the earth, He owns it and has the right to govern it by His own standards, consistent with His will and His nature.